sabaFitwi/cms-design-cross.course-project/README.md

 - shopping cart
 - products page
 -	Contact page.
-In this project it has been used the WordPress REST API to manage the products for the website
+- In this project it has been used the WordPress REST API to fetch data for the website.

 ## List of Languages